 I so liked Spring by Charlotte Mew is a two-stanza work that uses the immature stance of the narrator’s romantic interest to indicate how altering a relationship can be if a person unwisely alters too much of themselves to be a part of it.
 Specifically, this narrator begins to “like” things only because they connect to her companion, though she puts on a façade of moving past the relationship that is shown as false due to her lingering connections to these companion-related items.
 It seems, overall, that she has not returned to her true being, which can be a warning to the reader in regard to entering into a relationship that is similar.
-Parts of a person can be lost, and those elements that are handed over might never be retrieved as a consequence to such an immature relationship.
+Parts of a person can be lost, and those elements that are handed over might never be retrieved as a consequence of such an immature relationship.

 I so liked Spring Analysis

 I so liked Spring last year